 How do I get transfer courses evaluated?

-I completed the AGEC (Arizona General Education Curriculum) at an Arizona public community college.
-Do I still need to take other general education courses?
+I completed the AGEC (Arizona General Education Curriculum) at an Arizona community college.
+Do I still need to take other General Education courses?

 If you have completed the AGEC and have had it certified by your community college, please have an official transcript sent to:

 McClelland Hall Room 204

 P.O.
 Box 210108